J.G.G. v. Trump: Whistleblower report

-Second appeal
+Petition for en banc rehearing

-On April 18, the DOJ appealed Boasberg's finding of probable cause for contempt of court, and later that day, a three-judge panel on the Court of Appeals for the District of Columbia Circuit placed an administrative stay on the ruling.
-In a 2–1 ruling, the appeals court panel vacated Boasberg's ruling on August 8.
-Judges Gregory Katsas and Neomi Rao each wrote concurrences, while Judge Cornelia Pillard wrote a dissent.
-The ACLU petitioned the appeals court for an en banc rehearing three weeks later, calling the panel's ruling a "direct blow" to federal courts' "ability to enforce their orders" and "even more dangerous because it undermines the district court’s authority even to inquire into possible willful disobedience of its order—a step well short of pursuing any particular remedy, much less a criminal referral".
+Three weeks after the 3-judge panel's August 8 ruling, the ACLU petitioned the appeals court for an en banc rehearing, calling the panel's ruling a "direct blow" to federal courts' "ability to enforce their orders" and "even more dangerous because it undermines the district court’s authority even to inquire into possible willful disobedience of its order—a step well short of pursuing any particular remedy, much less a criminal referral".
 The petition also noted the relevance of Erez Reuveni's whistleblower evidence.
+On November 14, the full court declined to rehear the appeal, but several of the judges also noted that Boasberg could continue his contempt investigation if he saw fit, and the ACLU stated that it would ask Boasberg to do so.